AbdelrahmanZ08/Live-Alert/README.md

 ## How It Works

 1. **Telegram Integration**:
    - The bot does **not** use the Helius API to get transaction data.
-Instead, it listens to a private Telegram group where a Safeguard bot is providing transaction alerts. @Livepricealerts
+Instead, it listens to a [private Telegram group](https://t.me/Livepricealerts) where a Safeguard bot is providing transaction alerts.
    - The Telegram Safeguard bot sends messages to the group with transaction details such as the transaction amount.

 2. **Transaction Matching**: